 - ragged right edge

-Do take a look at the dyslexia-friendly editions of Flat White Lies, Lies at Her Door, Bright Lies, The Bride’s Trail, The Vodka Trail, The Grass Trail, After The Interview and Up In Smoke.
+Do take a look at the dyslexia-friendly editions of Flat White Lies, Lies at Her Door, Bright Lies, The Bride’s Trail, The Vodka Trail, The Grass Trail, The Revenge Trail, After The Interview and Up In Smoke.
 These are Amazon UK links, but the books are also available on other Amazon websites – Amazon.com, for example.

 After The Interview, first published in 2014, is another cracking crime story full of unexpected twists.
 Jed Gardner, the high-flying CEO of an IT company, prefers computers, music and trains to human beings.
 His lack of empathy hasn’t just left him lonely and workaholic, it’s made him dangerous enemies.
 As their revenge unfolds, he stands to lose more than he can bear.